Turtles are some of the cutest creatures in the sea!

-Antarctica is the only continent turtles don’t live on.
+Antarctica is the only continent that turtles don’t live on.

-Being the adaptive creatures they are, turtles can survive in pretty much any conditions.
+Being the adaptive creatures they are, turtles can survive in pretty much any condition.

 While most of the species are found in southeastern America and South Asia, they can still be found in other parts of the world.